nottux/depencies_lister/README.md

-lists depencies of multiple .deb packages its a linux bash script
+lists depencies of multiple .deb packages, its a linux bash script